-If you’d like to know how we keep our chickens warm in winter without heat, read on…
+If you’d like to know how we manage winter chicken care for our backyard flock to keep our chickens warm without heat, read on…

 Chickens can live quite comfortably in temperatures below zero, even without a supplemental heat source.

-If you really think about it, sparrows and finches live outdoors in the bitter cold winter and they survive just fine, despite their tiny size.
+If you really think about it, small birds such as sparrows and finches live outdoors in the bitter cold winter and they survive just fine, despite their tiny size.
 If sparrows can survive without heat, your chickens can too, because they have built in characteristics that help them survive.

-The number one reason against using a heat lamp: heat lamp cause many coop fires every year, killing entire flocks and sometimes spreading to houses and other outbuildings.
+The number one reason against using a heat lamp?
+Heat lamps cause many coop fires every year, killing entire flocks and sometimes spreading to houses and other outbuildings.

 No one thinks it will happen to them, until it does.
 Year after year we hear of heat lamps starting fires in coops, causing death to entire flocks and damage to coops.
 Don’t let this happen to you.
 Heat lamps should never, ever, be used in a chicken coop